lightreign/cannedfindit/README.md

 ---
 At this stage Cannedfindit is not suitable to run on publicly available servers.
 Please only run this application in your local network.

+Explaining Data Model
+---
+This app stores your item inventory in a database

+### Item
+Each inventory item consists of a product, location and expiry.

+* A product could be something like "Farmer's Spaghetti 380g".
+* A location could be "In storage cupboard"
+* Expiry is the date the item expires or when you feel like it should be used by.

+An item has two states, consumed and not consumed.
+Once you consume an item via the Item's page the date the item is consumed is noted on the item record, you do have the option to unconsume it on the Item page but bear in mind that once you navigate away from the page you will no longer be able to browse the item.

+### Product
+Inside each product contains a product type and brand name, and unit of mass, weight/volume.

+Given the example item "Farmer's Spaghetti 380g" we can easily see that the type is "Spaghetti", brand name is "Farmer's" and mass is weight of 380 grams.

+Presetting these products makes life easier whenever you need to create items as you replenish your stock.

+### Locations, Brands and Product Types
+You can and must create these via their respective entry forms.

+### Oops, my inventory is a mess, how do I start again?
+Currently, there is no way to do this via the UI.
+Simply drop the `items` collection in the database to start again.

+Why the name?
+---
+My daughter came up with it, nuff said.